multinetlab-amsterdam/projects/mumo/test.md

 1. Calculating connectivity
 2. Randomizing data
-3. Supra-adjacency matrices
+3. Constructing supra-adjacency matrices
-4. Network measures
+4. Computing network measures

 A more detailed breakdown of these four parts is provided below.
 The following functions, to be found in the /functions folder, are used in the script: